kudobuilder/operators/repository/kafka/docs/latest/concepts.md

 #### KUDO Controller Reconcile Cycle

-KUDO controller watches the CRDs of Operator, OperatorVersion and Instance in Kubernetes API
+The KUDO controller continually watches the Operator, OperatorVersion and Instance CRDs via the Kubernetes API.

 ![kudo-kafka](./resources/images/kudo-controller-kafka.png)

-When the user install the KUDO Kafka using kudo-cli, it creates the KUDO Kafka CRDs for Operator, OperatorVersion and Instance.
-More informration can be read in [KUDO Architecture](https://kudo.dev/docs/architecture.html#architecture-diagram)
+When a user installs KUDO Kafka using the `kudo-cli`, the controller creates the KUDO Kafka CRDs for Operator, OperatorVersion and Instance.
+More information can be read in [KUDO Architecture](https://kudo.dev/docs/architecture.html#architecture-diagram)

 ![kudo-kafka](./resources/images/kudo-installs-kafka.png)

-When KUDO Controller detects a new `Instance` it creates all the resources required to reach the desired state of the configuration.
+When the KUDO Controller detects a new `Instance`, it creates all the resources required to reach the desired state of the configuration.

 ![kudo-kafka](./resources/images/kafka-cluster.png)

-Same process is followed for any updates and deletion that is handled by the KUDO Controller.
+The same process is followed for any updates or deletions.
+Everything is handled by the KUDO Controller.

 ![kudo-kafka](./resources/images/kudo-update-kafka.png)